On this page:

 - Tie the yellow tag, which is found at the end of your roll of bags, to your brown bin or street caddy.
 Our collection crew will then leave you a new roll of compostable bags on your next bin collection day.

 - If you've never received a roll of compostable bags from us or if you've lost your yellow tag or need more bags before your next collection date, you can collect more compostable bags from selected libraries and community centres across the borough.
-You can collect a roll from:

 Enter your postcode in the bin collection calendar to find out when your bins will be collected.

-Using your caddy is easy:
+Using your kitchen food waste bin is easy:

 Why should you recycle your food waste?